What makes Mount Baldy so dangerous?

 As reported by ABC News in January 2023, the San Bernardino County Sheriff’s Department said it ‘highly recommends hikers avoid hazardous mountainous areas, such as Mount Baldy, at this time,’ regardless of the skills they may have and the precautions they take.
 This underlines the seriousness of such a high peak during the winter season.

-They go on to say that ‘many hikers, experienced or novice, underestimate the steep terrain, unpredictable weather, and high winds that present themselves in our mountain areas.
+They went on to say that ‘many hikers, experienced or novice, underestimate the steep terrain, unpredictable weather, and high winds that present themselves in our mountain areas.
 Exposure to the elements and falls contribute to Mount Baldy’s growing mortality rate and the risk of avalanches prolongs rescue efforts.

 Only an hours’ drive from Los Angeles, Mount Baldy is easily accessible to the 24 million inhabitants of the SoCal urban conurbation.
 As an achievable peak and the highest point in the San Gabriel range, it has a lure that’s difficult to resist for so many.
-Indeed, for the vast majority that take to its trails, it is an overwhelmingly positive experience, boasting tremendous views and a great sense of achievement.
+Indeed, for the vast majority that take to its trails, it's an overwhelmingly positive experience, boasting tremendous views and a great sense of achievement.

 What all the of the most dangerous hiking trails in the world have in common are accessibility mixed with notoriety, enough to make them exceedingly popular despite some obvious risks.
 Mt.
 Baldy is no different.
 In fine weather and with the right experience, it’s perfectly safe.
 However, when the weather turns it can snare the unwary and inexperienced and when conditions are truly awful, as they were in January 2023, they can pose a huge risk even to experienced mountaineers.